 Susan’s second book is Land of the Pueblos.
 In the late 1870s, Susan traveled with Lew to Santa Fe and wrote a series of dispatches to the press back East.
 Land of the Pueblos is a collection of her articles on various topics, including the history of New Mexico, the climate, the geography, and the many cultures who settled there.
 (Also available as a Kindle e-book.)

-A short Christmas story by Susan is also now available.
-Ginevra, originally published in 1886, is the story of a happy young noblewoman, the men who courted her, the father who loved her, and the tragic fate that awaited her.
+Ginevra, originally published in 1886, is the short story of a happy young noblewoman, the men who courted her, the father who loved her, and the tragic fate that awaited her.
 Our edition is published with the original illustrations by Lew Wallace.
 (Also available as a Kindle e-book.)

-The Repose in Egypt: A Medley is Susan’s account of her visit to Egypt, generously supplemented with Egyptian history and religious mythology surrounding Jesus, Joseph, and Mary’s flight to Egypt.
+The Repose in Egypt: A Medley is Susan’s account of her visit to Egypt.
+She supplements her account with Egyptian history.
+She also recounts religious mythology surrounding Jesus, Joseph, and Mary’s flight to Egypt.
 During Susan’s own ‘repose,’ she and her fellow travelers tell each other stories, which are also related here.
 (Also available as a Kindle e-book.)

 Along the Bosphorus and Other Sketches, published in 1898, is Susan E. Wallace’s travelogue and reminiscences of her travels along the Bosphorus and to Italy and England.
 (Also available as a Kindle e-book.)